The Center for the Young Child

 - Large Motor Skills: Lying on stomach, sitting, wiggling, turning head and rolling over

-- Fine Motor Skills: Grasping, bilateral coordination - holding balls, reaching out to objects on mobile
+- Fine Motor Skills: Grasping, bilateral coordination - reaching out to objects on mobile

 - Sensory Thinking: Bright colors, reaching and touching interesting items, responding to movement of mobiles and hand-eye coordination

 - Language/Social Skills: Interaction with adults, cooing when excited

 - Large Motor Skills: Crawling, walking, climbing stairs and running